swanframe/financial-insight-generator/README.md

 - Human-readable insight reports and an interactive CLI “assistant”

-Think of it as a small, extensible **junior financial analyst** you can run locally today and plug into an LLM or web UI later.
+Think of it as a small, extensible **junior financial analyst** you can run locally today and later plug into an LLM or web UI.

 ---